School disruption, gender biases, costly tuition fees, mental health, new technologies — these are just some of the challenges students face today.

 Nurturing resilient learners

-Building resilience in learners involves equipping them with essential skills that enable them to navigate an unpredictable job market, unprecedented access to technology, and even being deprived of a quality education.
+Building resilience in learners involves equipping them with essential skills that enable them to navigate an unpredictable job market, unprecedented access to technology, and even a lack of access to quality education.
 This includes fostering flexibility, critical thinking, and a growth mindset — qualities that empower students to respond effectively to wider crises and recover from personal setbacks.

-Perhaps the best way to understand what learners need to bounce back from adversity is to hear from learners themselves, who have demonstrated resilience in their journey.
+Perhaps the best way to understand what students need to bounce back from adversity is to hear from learners themselves who have demonstrated resilience in their journey.

 At our 2024 Summit, look for: